HMS Encounter (H10): World War II

 Encounter was assigned to convoy escort duties in the Western Approaches Command for the first three months of the war before transferring to Scapa Flow and joining the Home Fleet.
 At the beginning of the Norwegian Campaign, the ship, together with the destroyer Grenade, escorted the oil tanker SS British Lady to Flakstadøya in the Lofoten Islands on 12 April where a refuelling and repair base was being set up to support British naval operations in northern Norway.
 For the rest of the month and into May, Encounter escorted the aircraft carriers Ark Royal and Glorious and the battleships Warspite and Valiant in Norwegian waters.
 On 1 May, she rescued the crew of a shot-down Junkers Ju 87 "Stuka" dive bomber from the water.
-Two weeks later, the ship rescued a pilot who had run out of fuel near Ankenes on 14 May.
+Two weeks later, the ship rescued a pilot who had run out of fuel near Ankenesstranda on 14 May.

 The following month, Encounter covered the destroyer Mashona on 2 June, as the latter ship recovered buoys from the wreck of the boom defence vessel Astronomer off Kinnaird Head.
 She was refitted at Sheerness Dockyard from 20 June to 20 July and was then transferred to Gibraltar to join the 13th DF of Force H. En route, she escorted several troop ships and the aircraft carrier Argus.
 During Operation Hurry, Encounter and three other destroyers escorted Argus to a position south-west of Sardinia so the carrier could fly off her Hawker Hurricane fighters to Malta on 2 August.
 On 13 September, Force H rendezvoused with a convoy that was carrying troops intended to capture Dakar from the Vichy French.
 Ten days later, they attacked Dakar, but failed to take the city.
 The ship escorted the battleship Barham and the cruisers Berwick and Glasgow during Operation Coat in early November as they joined the Mediterranean Fleet and then participated in the inconclusive Battle of Cape Spartivento on 27 November during Operation Collar.